acroucher/PyTOUGH/README.md

 # Installing PyTOUGH:

-First, make sure you have [Python](http://www.python.org) (note: use Python 2.x- Python 3.x is not supported at present) and the [Numerical Python](http://numpy.scipy.org/) library installed on your machine.
+First, make sure you have [Python](http://www.python.org) and the [Numerical Python](http://numpy.scipy.org/) library installed on your machine.
 (For some features you will need other libraries such as [Scientific Python](http://www.scipy.org/) or [Matplotlib](http://matplotlib.sourceforge.net/)- consult the user guide for details.)

 Click the _Clone or download_ button at the right of the PyTOUGH web page and then click [Download ZIP](https://github.com/acroucher/PyTOUGH/archive/master.zip) , and save the .zip file to your computer.
 Unzip this to any directory on your computer.
 This will create a directory containing a file called `setup.py`.
 At the command line type `python setup.py install`.